makigumo/PSXLoader/README.md

 # A PSX Loader plugin for Hopper Disassembler

-A very basic loader plugin with room for improvement.
+A basic loader plugin for PSX executables.
+It will try to identify bios calls and add some io mapping information.

 ## Requirements